 Along with her work leading the award winning Phluxus2 Dance Collective, Nerida also has a very active career choreographing, performing and/or collaborating on many projects.
 For example Polarity through the AustraliaCouncil’s JUMP program, Polarity II for Expressions Dance Company, The Rat Trap and The Backup Service for Polytoxic Dance Theatre, touring schools production ChoreoFUNK for Expressions Dance Company and Artslink, The Wizard of Oz and Caligula by The Danger Ensemble, Black Diggers and Macbeth for Queensland Theatre Company, the sell out season of Salon by Timothy Brownandthe critically acclaimed cross genre work Don’ts for Dancers.Nerida’s has held residencies with Compagnie Au Cul du Loup in France, the Firkin Crane in Ireland, Cairns Centre of Contemporary Arts, Dancenorth and currently with The Judith Wright Centre of Contemporary Arts.
 Highlights include

 performing at the American Guild Festival and recently within the Australian Korean International Creative Exchange Program working in Seoul.

-Nerida also works consistently with the education sector and has also commenced a Doctor of Creative Industries researching innovative choreographic practice.
+Nerida also works consistently with the education sector and is in the final stages of a Doctor of Creative Industries researching choreographic praxis.